Human brains are wired to respond well to immediate threats from other humans or animals.

 In times of crisis, it is good to have hope and even better to have talented scientists.

 Fortunately, 12 companies have created anti-IL-6 drugs to stop cytokine storms.
-Two of these drugs from Roche and Sanofi/Regeneron are approved and available.
-The others are progressing through clinical trials.
-The approved drugs were created for treating lung cancer and rheumatoid arthritis.
+The first approved drugs were created for treating lung cancer and rheumatoid arthritis.

 In a small single-arm, 20-patient Chinese trial in severely ill COVID-19 patients, most patients experienced rapidly reduced fevers and 75% (15 out of 20) reduced their need for supplemental oxygen within days of receiving an IL-6 receptor antibody from Roche called ACTEMRA (tocilizumab).
 Based on these results, China updated its COVID-19 treatment guidelines and approved the use of tocilizumab to treat patients with severe or critical disease.
 The timing of treatment is important.
 It must be provided early enough to avoid lung damage.